 Take Time to Review and Evaluate Your Time

 We all like to decompress at the end of the day and doing so can be beneficial for the children too.
 Take time to talk about what you have done during the day.
 Asking questions such as, “What did you like best?” can be beneficial to the whole experience.
 It also helps the kids to process what they’ve done and to remember the fun they have had with you.

 Plus, evaluating at the end of the day will aid a restful sleep too.

 Tips on What to Bring Along

 There are certain essential but small things that make all the difference to your travelling.
 For example, wet wipes to clean messy fingers and wipe scraped knees; a first aid kit for minor injuries that are bound to happen (those plasters work magic), and of course sun cream.

 Do you have any tips for travelling with grandchildren?
 Or are there any essential items that you would bring along?
 Let us know!

 Lastly, don’t forget your most essential packing if you’re going on holiday: medical travel insurance.
 At AllClear, we cover All conditions.
 All ages.
 All destinations.
-Compare up to 61 prices online to find the perfect policy for your trip!
+Discover our Seniors Travel Insurance today!